holochain/docs-pages/src/tutorials/coreconcepts/hello_gui.md

 ## Call the zome function

-Now that you have linked the hc-web-client.js library you can make a simple zome call with some vanilla JavaScript.
+Now that you have linked the hc-web-client.js library, you can make a simple zome call with some vanilla JavaScript.

 Add this function inside your `<body>` tag:
 \#S:INCLUDE,MODE=gui